beeckcenter/softwarecollaborative.org/landscape-report.md

 ## Introduction

 Since the 1960s, agencies at all levels of government have created software to fulfill their missions, and shared that software with other agencies.
-By working together, these intergovernmental software cooperatives have quietly created and maintained vital digital tools that agencies rely on to serve the public.
-States’ DMVs, highway departments, libraries, labor agencies, emergency managers, insurance commissioners, and transit agencies are all likely to rely on software created by an intergovernmental software cooperative.
+By working together, these intergovernmental software collaboratives have quietly created and maintained vital digital tools that agencies rely on to serve the public.
+States’ DMVs, highway departments, libraries, labor agencies, emergency managers, insurance commissioners, and transit agencies are all likely to rely on software created by an intergovernmental software collaborative.

 Within the United States, similar municipal and state agencies tend to have approximately an 80 percent overlap in their software needs.
 This is because much of the function of state and local governments is the same, and research confirms that software needs tend to map to those common functions.
 Sharing software is a logical way to reduce the time, risks, and costs associated with major technical procurements.
-There are several ways that software is shared across agencies: sometimes via vendors (who develop custom software for their first agency customer, and then resell it as commercial software to subsequent agency customers); sometimes informally, by publishing under an open source license; and sometimes explicitly, via an intergovernmental software cooperative model.
+There are several ways that software is shared across agencies: sometimes via vendors (who develop custom software for their first agency customer, and then resell it as commercial software to subsequent agency customers); sometimes informally, by publishing under an open source license; and sometimes explicitly, via an intergovernmental software collaborative model.

-Today there are dozens of software cooperatives in the United States, and surely many more that we have not yet identified.
-Most of these cooperatives were created independently of each other, and yet have striking similarities, despite having no published best practices or industry norms to rely on.
+Today there are dozens of software collaboratives in the United States, and surely many more that we have not yet identified.
+Most of these collaboratives were created independently of each other, and yet have striking similarities, despite having no published best practices or industry norms to rely on.
 Although their governance structures vary enormously, they largely share commitments to the incremental delivery of upgrades and to solving user needs.
-“Software cooperatives” is a descriptor used for the purposes of this report; these organizations do not identify as such, but instead as participants in their governmental sector (transportation, unemployment insurance, taxation, etc.).
+“Software collaboratives” is a descriptor used for the purposes of this report; these organizations do not identify as such, but instead as participants in their governmental sector (transportation, unemployment insurance, taxation, etc.).

-This report reviews the features of intergovernmental software cooperatives, examines several different examples, looks at different categories of cooperatives and their governance structures, and inventories known cooperatives both within and outside of the United States.
+This report reviews the features of intergovernmental software collaboratives, examines several different examples, looks at different categories of collaboratives and their governance structures, and inventories known collaboratives both within and outside of the United States.
 Agencies rethinking how they obtain technical functionality, budget officials looking to control costs and outcomes, or private funders that want to improve public services may find this report particularly useful.

-## Overview of Cooperatives
+## Overview of Collaboratives

 ### What They Are

-An intergovernmental software cooperative is made up of two or more government agencies jointly supporting the development of software for their collective use, operating under some kind of a governance structure.
+An intergovernmental software collaborative is made up of two or more government agencies jointly supporting the development of software for their collective use, operating under some kind of a governance structure.

 These agencies might be local, regional, state, or federal.
 The software might be shared between agencies within the same state or federal government, or they might be shared across states or countries.
 Agency staff might all directly contribute to the creation and maintenance of that software, or they might outsource the work to a vendor.
 The agencies might collaborate on the ongoing development of the software via an open source development model, or they might simply share compiled software.
 The software might be independently run by each agency, or they might collectively share a Software as a Service (SaaS) model.
-There are a handful of different types of cooperative sharing models (see Appendix A), but in the end, they all do roughly the same thing: develop software for the collective use of their members.
+There are a handful of different types of collaborative sharing models (see Appendix A), but in the end, they all do roughly the same thing: develop software for the collective use of their members.

-There are many cooperative-adjacent models that are outside of the scope of this report.
+There are many collaborative-adjacent models that are outside of the scope of this report.
 For instance, when a central government (e.g., a state) purchases a license for commercial software that allows for reuse by its members (e.g., counties), that is simply bulk purchasing.
 Another example is when an agency builds custom software and publishes the source code for anybody else to reuse independently—that is simply sharing.

 ### Why They Are Useful

-There are three ways in which software cooperatives are particularly valuable:
+There are three ways in which software collaboratives are particularly valuable: